 You may have heard of aluminum wiring, so what is the deal?
 Why do insurance companies require me to replace it?
-Can it actually lead to a fire?
+Is it safe?
+Can you purchase a home with Aluminum Wiring?
+Let’s talk about it.

-Single Strand Aluminum wiring was mainly installed in the 1970’s as a replacement to copper wiring, but it can be found in the 1960’s.
-Aluminum was cheaper than copper at this time.
-However, several issues were discovered later.
+Single Strand Aluminum wiring was mainly installed in the 1970s as a replacement to copper wiring, but it can be found in homes after the 1960s.
+Aluminum was cheaper than copper at this time, but several issues were discovered later.

 - Aluminum is softer to work with.
 A soft metal can be easily nicked.
-A nick can be hazardous, as the current needs sufficient space to flow.
-Ultimately, since the metal is cut wrong, that space can heat up more than other areas.
+A nick can be hazardous, as the current needs sufficient metal to flow.
+Ultimately, since the metal is cut wrong, the metal can heat up more than other areas.
 This can lead to a fire.

 - Aluminum expands and contracts faster than copper.
 This can lead to weak connections and potential fires/sparks at the connection points.